fitian-omar/computes_ethics/_pages/casestudy.md

 **Do not read the section below until you are done with the activity**

 When presented with the same scenario, ChatGPT, Gemini, and Claude deliver moral judgments that agree that the father is not the wrongdoer.
-However, they diverge in the ethical frameworks they implicitly mobilise to justify that conclusion.
-Examining these differences reveals how each model encodes a distinct moral vocabulary, prioritises different forms of harm, and foregrounds particular social relationships.
-These divergences matter for AI ethics because they illuminate the value-laden architectures underlying ostensibly neutral judgments.
+However, they diverge in the ethical frameworks they mobilise to justify their judgement.
+Examining these differences reveals how each model reproduces a distinct moral lens.
+These divergences matter for AI ethics because they illuminate how value-laden architecture underlies ostensibly neutral judgments.

-Claude’s response is the most explicitly grounded in a care ethics perspective, emphasising emotional well-being, psychological safety, and relational harm.
-Claude treats the 16-year-old daughter’s distress not merely as property loss but as a significant moral injury—“a serious red flag”—and frames the father's action as a necessary response to protect a vulnerable person’s emotional security.
-Claude interprets the silent treatment the household deploys as an act of emotional manipulation, again centering relational dynamics rather than formal rules.
-In this way, Claude conceptualizes the household as an affective ecosystem and judges the moral agents according to how well they sustain or harm that ecosystem.
-This aligns strongly with feminist care ethics traditions, where vulnerability, dependence, and emotional safety constitute primary moral facts.
+Claude’s response is the most explicitly grounded in a care/feminist ethics perspective, emphasising emotional well-being and psychological safety.
+Claude treats the 16-year-old daughter’s distress as “a serious red flag,” grounding it in moral injury and consequently frames the father's action as a necessary response to protect her emotional security.
+Claude interprets the silent treatment the household deploys as emotional manipulation, again centering affect.
+In this way, Claude conceptualises the household as an affective ecosystem and judges the moral agents according to how well they sustain or harm that ecosystem.
+This aligns strongly with feminist care, where vulnerability, dependence, and emotional safety are principal.

 Gemini offers a different moral grammar, one closer to deontological fairness and property rights.
 Although it also concludes that the father is morally justified, its justification foregrounds the daughters’ violation of boundaries, improper “borrowing,” and disrespect for personal property.
 Gemini treats the harm in largely instrumental terms: the cousins took items, caused financial loss, and dismissed clear rules about permission.
-Its criticism of the wife (“inadequate parent”) is structured around failure to enforce norms rather than failure to empathize.
+Its criticism of the wife (“inadequate parent”) is structured around failure to enforce norms rather than failure to empathise.
 Gemini does acknowledge emotional dynamics, but they appear secondary to rule-based obligations.
-In this reading, the moral world is structured by enforceable duties—parents must protect their child’s property and privacy; guests must respect household norms—rather than the maintenance of relational well-being.
+In this reading, the moral world is structured by enforceable duties; parents must protect their child’s property and privacy while guests must respect household normsrather than the maintenance of relational well-being.

 ChatGPT’s response occupies a middle ground, constructing a hybrid of care ethics and deontological reasoning.
-It unequivocally prioritizes the minor child’s safety, privacy, and autonomy, but describes this protection in both emotional and rights-based terms.
+It  prioritises the minor child’s safety, privacy, and autonomy, but describes this protection in both emotional and rights-based terms.
 For ChatGPT, the father’s moral justification arises from proportionality (a just response to repeated violations), parental duty (obligation to safeguard a minor), and the principle of consent (taking without permission).
 This reasoning integrates relational considerations with rule-based obligations, presenting morality as both a matter of protecting the vulnerable and upholding rights.
 Unlike Gemini, ChatGPT sees the harm as more than just property loss, but unlike Claude, it frames emotional harm as part of a broader landscape of boundary violations rather than the sole moral center.

 These three responses illustrate how LLMs encode distinct ethical sensibilities that shape their interpretations of the same event.
 Claude’s model privileges emotional safety and relational ethics; Gemini foregrounds rules, fairness, and property rights; ChatGPT synthesizes these into a balanced account of parental duty, boundaries, and vulnerability.
 The differences matter: had the prompt been more ambiguous, or had different stakeholders been harmed, each model’s underlying value structure could plausibly generate divergent outcomes.